ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 See §6.3 below for more details.

 #### Subdomain
+Subdomain resolution style maintains compliance with the single-origin policy.
+The canonical form of access, `https://{contentID}.ipfs.{gatewayURL}/{optional path to resource}`, causes the browser to interpret each returned file as from a different origin.

-_Subdomain_ gateway support began with go-ipfs release 0.5.0.7109.
+Subdomain resolution support began with go-ipfs release 0.5.0.7109.

 #### DNSlink
 Whenever a change to content within IPFS occurs, IPFS creates a new `contentID`.